fluxninja/aperture/docs/content/tutorials/flow-control/basic-concurrency-limiting.md

   the Accepted Concurrency (Control Variable).
 - Integral Optimizer: When the service is detected to be in the normal state, an integral optimizer is used to additively increase the concurrency on the service in each execution cycle of the circuit.
-This design allows slowly warm-up a service from cold start state or when traffic increases.
-This protects applications from sudden spikes in traffic as it sets an upper bound to the concurrency allowed on a service in each execution cycle of circuit based on the observed incoming concurrency.
+This design allows warming-up a service from cold start state.
+This also protects applications from sudden spikes in traffic as it sets an upper bound to the concurrency allowed on a service in each execution cycle of circuit based on the observed incoming concurrency.
 - Concurrency Limiting Actuator: The concurrency limits are actuated via [weighted-fair queueing scheduler](/concepts/flow-control/concurrency-limiter.md).
   The output of the adjustments to accepted concurrency made by gradient